achorg/ach-gatsby-site/content/news/2015/04/incubator-grants-2015-cfp/index.md

 No indirect costs may be deducted from the value of the grant, which must go entirely to support the project for which it is awarded.

-Please send proposals or queries to microgrants{AT}ach{DOT}org by 30 April 2015.
+Please send proposals or queries to microgrants@ach.org by 30 April 2015.

 Susan Brown, for the Incubator Grants Committee: Kathleen Fitzpatrick, Bethany Nowviskie, Roopika Risam, Lisa Spiro